benmoussaab/benmoussaab/README.md

 🤝 Open to collaboration on AI, data-driven research, and analytical projects

 ## 🚀 What I’m Working On
-- Applying machine learning to solve real-world problems
+- Applying AI to solve real-world problems
-- Exploring data-driven insights in economics
+- Exploring data-driven insights
 - Building visual dashboards with Power BI
 - Expanding skills in Python and R for statistical modeling